Michael Mifsud: Barnsley

-Career in Malta (2009–13)
+Return to Malta (2009–13)

 Valletta (first spell)

 Mifsud remained a free agent for the last half of 2009 and the start of 2010, even though he was still an automatic choice for the national team.
 He finally joined Maltese club Valletta until the end of the 2009–10 season.

 He made his debut for Valletta on 19 March 2010, against Qormi leaving his mark in the Citizens 3–0 win.
 Mifsud scored the third goal with a placed first timer.
 He failed to score in what would prove to be the decisive game against Birkirkara in the following round, but then scored consecutive hat-tricks against Tarxien Rainbows in the league and against fierce rivals Floriana in the 100 Anniversary Cup Final.
 He scored a goal in each of the following three Premier Division games, before again failing to score against Birkirkara.
 He finished the season with seven goals in seven Premier Division games, two goals in three MFA Trophy games, four goals in two MFA Anniversary Cup games – a total of 13 goals in 12 games.

 After his brief stint with Valletta at the end of the 2009–10 season, Mifsud once again became a free agent.
 There was speculation that he wanted to resume his career in England or another country.
 Mifsud reportedly received interest from Chicago Fire of Major League Soccer in America, Benfica, from various clubs in the Italian Serie B and was even offered a contract by AEK Larnaca, besides being linked with a possible return to Valletta.